Logo Voyage

 You can check the original Wikivoyage article Here

-So you've read all the stories about Antwerp being the diamond capital of the world and are wondering whether you won't make a great deal if you just bought a diamond ring from the source rather than pay all the intermediaries until it gets to your local jewellery shop.
-While your reasoning is correct, diamond shops in Antwerp are aware of this, and there are many tourist trap shops where you will probably end up paying more than you would have at your local jewellery!
+So you've read all the stories about Antwerp being the diamond capital of the world and are wondering whether it really is cheaper to buy a diamond ring straight from the source rather than pay for all the intermediaries for it to get to your local jewellers at home.
+While your reasoning is correct, diamond shops in Antwerp are aware of this, and there are many tourist trap shops where you will probably end up paying more than you would have at home!
 This doesn't necessarily mean that you'll systematically get ripped off, just that there are a few traps and common practices (in Antwerp and elsewhere around the world for that matter) that you should know about and will help you make a good decision.

 Where to go

-You can look at online reviews about shops in Antwerp; this will give you a very good idea of where you will be getting your diamond ring from.
-It's not just to get the best deal, you want to have the real diamond and get after-sales service.
+Browse online reviews about shops in Antwerp; this will give you a good idea of where you will be getting your diamond ring from.
+However, keep in mind that Google and TripAdvisor reviews can be fake.
+You don't just want a real diamond; you also want after-sales service.
 This is probably the most important part of buying a jewel, making sure that if there is a problem in the future you can actually rely on the reputation of the jeweller you bought your ring from.
-Make sure to get an international certification for your diamonds: GIA or HRD are the ones to be recommended.
+Make sure to get an international certification for your diamonds: GIA or HRD are recommended.

-Buy only natural diamonds, check your certificate before you even hassle about the price, make sure there are no comments on the cert specific to any treatment or enhancement !
+Buy only natural diamonds, check your certificate before you even hassle about the price, make sure there are no comments on the certificate regarding "treatment" or "enhancement"!

-Don't take three days to look for your diamonds: you will only get confused by the overwhelming amount of detail and education you will get, and can lose track of what you want.
-Have your budget and get your jeweller to target the best option that will fit the budget you want to go for.
-Don't expect miracles: you can only get a very bad surprise afterwards.
-If something seems too low in price, or too good to be true, don't buy: it's most probably not the real thing.
+Don't take three days to look for your diamonds: you will only get confused by the overwhelming amount of detail and education you will get.
+Stick to your your budget and don't go over it.
+Don't expect miracles: if something seems too good to be true, it usually is.

 Common traps